Aries744/Chat_Genius/README.md

 A lightweight Slack-like messaging application for work communication.

+## Prerequisites
+- Node.js v16 or higher
+- PostgreSQL v14 or higher
+- npm or yarn package manager

 ## Features
 - Real-time messaging with Socket.IO
 - User authentication with JWT